International Moving Company License #: FMC 022380N

 Retiring in Costa Rica: Cost of Living and Housing

-The monthly rents range from $500 to $1,200 for small homes and $1,200 to $3,000 for large houses that include a spacious yard.
+Monthly rents now range from $600 to $1,300 for small homes or city-center one-bedroom apartments, and $1,300 to $3,500 for larger houses with a spacious yard.
+WiseMagnolia Real Estate Costa Rica

 But as in any market, the cost of a home or apartment depends on its location, type, and size.
-So whether you rent or buy property, a home in San Jose will undoubtedly cost more than a home in a suburban area.
+So whether you rent or buy property, a home in San José will undoubtedly cost more than a home in a suburban area.

 Food in Costa Rica